Ahtenus/minecraft-init/readme.markdown

 Setup
 =====
-There is a couple of things that need to be setup before using this initscript, I'm using Ubuntu server 10.10 so if are to just follow along.
+There is a couple of things that need to be setup before using this initscript, I'm using Ubuntu server 10.10 so if are too just follow along.

 1. Move or symlink the script to /etc/init.d/minecraft